groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 #### `sfx::search_request`

-Dispatched when a user clicks on the search button on hits `enter` within the search box.
+Dispatched when a user clicks on the search button nd hits `enter` within the search box.
 This event sends the search term value entered into the search box.

 #### `sfx::search_box_cleared`